btahir/next-shopify-starter/README.md

 #### A note on pagination in the GraphQL queries

 The graphQL queries are all hardcoded to pull the maximum number of products/variants/images which is set to 250 by Shopify.
-I did this for simplicity rather than setting up any pagination and making the queries complicated.
+I did this for to keep things simple rather than setting up any pagination and making the queries complicated.
 This should work for the majority of use cases as having over 250 of these items is rare.

-### Setup Envornment variables
+### Setup Environment variables

 Create a .env.local file in the root directory.
 You need to add these 4 variables: